 - These seats also have height limits; the child’s head should be at least an inch short of the top of the seat.
 If your child’s head is above that, the head and neck won’t be supported in a crash; it’s time to upgrade.

 - When this seat is installed, it should sit at a 45-degree angle.
-This helps ensure that the child's airway remains open and crash forces are spread correctly in the event of an accident.
+This helps ensure that the child’s airway remains open and crash forces are spread correctly across the car seat in the event of an accident.
 Use the level guide on the side of the seat to position it correctly.
-Some seats have adjustable feet to change the angle; you can also use a foam pool noodle or rolled towel in between the seat back and the car seat base to get it level.
+Some seats have adjustable feet to change the angle; you can also use a foam pool noodle or rolled towel in between the seatback and the car seat base to get it level.

-Rear-facing convertible seat: After the child outgrows the infant seat, a rear-facing convertible is next.
-These seats are also often rated for kids who weigh as little as 5 pounds, so it's possible to skip the rear-facing infant seat all together.
+Rear-facing convertible seat: After the child outgrows the infant seat, a convertible car seat in rear-facing mode is next for your baby.
+These seats are also often rated for kids who weigh as little as 5 pounds, so it’s possible to skip the rear-facing infant seat all together.
 Things to keep in mind:

-- Your child may be tired of facing backward, but there's no argument: It's important to maintain this position for as long as the seat allows.
-Again, check the owner's manual for size limits.
-According to NHTSA, most crashes are frontal impacts, so keeping toddlers in the rear-facing position as long as possible ensures the car seat's back absorbs most of the crash force, rather than the child's developing spine and neck.
+- Your child may be tired of facing backward, but there’s no argument: It’s important to maintain this position for as long as the seat allows.
+Again, check the owner’s manual for height and weight limits.
+According to NHTSA, most crashes are frontal impacts, so keeping a toddler in the rear-facing seat position for as long as possible ensures the car seat’s shell absorbs most of the crash force rather than the child’s developing spine and neck.
 This position also provides more head support in the event of a frontal crash.